MetaDocencia/reportes-publicos/mision_exploracion/README.md

 # Exploration Mission toward Open Science

-## Group Introduction to NASA TOPS Content
+## Introduction to NASA TOPS Content

 In 2024, we will begin teaching principles of Open Science in Spanish through several-week virtual cohorts.
 To prepare, we invited all members of the MetaDocencia community to study together the original course content in English from the [Open Science 101 course](https://openscience101.org/), part of the Transform to Open Science (TOPS) initiative organized by NASA.